waveshareteam/ugv_ws/README.md

                 After the mapping is completed, directly press ctrl+c to exit the mapping node, and the system will automatically save the map.
 Map default save path ~/.ros/rtabmap.db

-    - navigation
+    - Navigation
         - 2D
-            - local positioning
+            - Local positioning

                 use_localization amcl（default），emcl，cartographer